 In medicine, chronic means long-term, not severe.

 All patients are entitled to have a chaperone present for any consultation, examination or procedure, where they feel one is required.
 This chaperone may be a family member or friend.
 On occasions you may prefer a formal chaperone to be present, i.e. a trained member of staff.

 Wherever possible we would ask you to make this request at the time of booking your appointment so that arrangements can be made and your appointment is not delayed in any way.
 Where this is not possible we will endeavour to provide a formal chaperone at the time of request.
 However, occasionally it may be necessary to reschedule your appointment.

 Your healthcare professional may also require a chaperone to be present for certain consultations in accordance with our Chaperone Policy.

-If you would like to see a copy of our Chaperone Policy, or have any questions or comments regarding this, please contact Nick Derbyshire, our Practice Manager.
+If you would like to see a copy of our Chaperone Policy, or have any questions or comments regarding this, please contact Kerry Martin, our Partnership Manager.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.

 There are a small minority of patients who book appointments and then fail to keep them or to tell us-the main impact of this is that someone else whose need was more urgent could have been seen.
 If patients continually miss appointments without letting us know, we may remove them from our list.